 Nursing handbook/worksheets and learning packages

-Prior to the commencement of the GNP you will receive a comprehensive orientation manual specific to your first rotation incorporating information such as common patient conditions and procedures, ward routines, local protocols, admission checklists, common abbreviations, 10 most frequent medications, and handover guidelines.
+Prior to the commencement of the GNP you will receive a comprehensive nursing handbook specific to your first rotation with information such as common patient conditions and procedures, ward routines, local protocols, admission checklists, common abbreviations, frequently prescribed medications, and handover guidelines.

 Each Graduate is assigned a Preceptor for both rotations.
 Many Preceptors are Grade 2 nurses whose experience of being a Graduate is still fresh in their memories and who have attended training to consolidate their learning in the roles and responsibilities of preceptorship.